chaseconey/let-me-in/README.md

 ### AWS Credential Handling

 This CLI uses the AWS Javascript SDK, which uses the normal "AWS Credential Provider Chain".
-This basically means it will try and load the credentials in many different ways, but in a specific order.
+This means it will try and load the credentials in many different ways but in a specific order.

 For more details, check out the [AWS docs](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html#credentials-default).